kiba/Writings/for_science/chp27_epilogue.md

 They're all getting immortality pills.
 This was why some people are having children, because they feared losing out the chance.
 However, with an unlimited access to the multiverse, it's a silly concern, because the scarcity of resources was a non-problem.

 Finally, I ended up at the cafe that my girlfriends wanted me to meet.
-Thankfully, I hadn't increased my harem beyond the two.
+Thankfully, I hadn't increased my harem beyond the two for the past years or so.
+I wanted to keep it that way.

 Immediately, I spotted the redheads in the crowd of table and headed there.